-We issued a memorandum identifying the Agency's Top Management and Performance Challenges on October 13, 2020.
-The OIG developed a list of what it considers to be the most serious management and performance challenges facing the NLRB.
-The challenges are:
+We issued a memorandum identifying the Agency's Top Management and Performance Challenges on October 12, 2022.
+The challenges were:

 - 1. Manage the Agency; - 2.
 Manage the Agency's Financial Resources; - 3.
 Manage the NLRB's Human Capital and Maintain the Agency's Institutional Knowledge; - 4.
 Manage the Agency's Information Technology Security; and - 5.
 Implement Audit Recommendations.